mayu-live/starter/README.md

 Then, generate a `fly.toml` config file by running the following command:

-    rake setup_fly
+    rake launch_on_fly

-This will generate an app name for you, and if everything worked, it will give you the option to deploy immediately.
+This will set up everything for you and ask you if you want to deploy after.

 Otherwise, you can deploy at any time by typing: